Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

   },
 ```

-Now that Ganache is configure, let's running it by going to our terminal
+Now that Ganache is configure, let's run it by going to our terminal

+>This should be running when interacting with the smart contract

 ```sh
 ganache-cli